Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 * [Contact Us](#contact-page)

-Every page is designed to show the header and the footer on top and bottom respectively.<br> At the middle are the sections that displays the message/information for the page.
+Every page is designed to show the header and the footer on top and bottom respectively.<br> In the middle are the sections that display the message/information for the page.
 The header<br> contains the Logo for the gym and the menu for other pages.
 The logo was designed by myself and the<br> menu bar design is borrowed from the Resume project.
 The footer contains the social media addresses<br> of the gym.

 ## Home page

-Home page includes the logo, and menu bar on the top.
-The middle contain the following:<br>
+The Home page includes the logo, and menu bar on the top.
+The middle contains the following:<br>

 a)  	the about us section<br>
 b)	    the front view of the gym<br>
 c)	    the opening times of the gym and<br>
 d)	    contact information e.g. address, phone number and email.<br>

-As mentioned before, the footer shows the social media e.g. facebook, twitter etc addresses of the gym for contact purposes.
+As mentioned before, the footer shows social media e.g. Facebook, Twitter etc addresses of the gym for contact purposes.

 ## Facilities Page

 The Facilities page gives information about available services in addition to the Header and Footer.
-At the moment only,<br> 6 facilities are available and they are:- swimming; cardio; free weight; resistance; fitness and personal training.
+At the moment only,<br> 6 facilities are available and they are - swimming; cardio; free weight; resistance; fitness and personal training.

 ## Gallery Page